arbor-sim/arbor/doc/morphology.rst

 Branches
 ~~~~~~~~

+The second step in constructing a morphology is to group
-The morphology groups the segments that define the geometry of the cell into non-overlapping
+the segments that define the geometry of the cell into non-overlapping sets called *branches*,
-sets called branches.
-There are two types of branch:

-* *spherical branch*: branch composed of a single spherical segment.
+of which there are two types:

-* *cable branch*: an unbranched sequence of cable segments that has one of root, fork, or terminal samples at the end, and has no fork samples between.
+* *cable branches*: unbranched sequences of cable segments that have one of root, fork,
+  or terminal samples at the end, and no fork samples between.

-  * At least one segment, and hence two samples to define its ends, are required to make a cable branch
+  * At least one segment, and hence two samples that define its ends, are
+    required to define a cable branch.

+* *spherical branches*: branches composed of a single spherical segment.

-Because the end points of a branch mush be root, fork or terminal, it is not possible to
+Because the end points of a branch mush be root, fork or terminal, it is
-subdivide a cable branch into two smaller branches.
+not possible to subdivide a cable branch into two smaller branches.
-As a result, there is only one possible set of branches that describe a morphology.
+As a result, the set of branches that describe a morphology is unique.

 .. figure:: gen-images/morph-branches.svg
   :width: 800